chriskal96/claimer-detection/README.md

 - Install the required dependencies using pip install -r requirements.txt.

-- Download the annotated data to be used for training and evaluation and store them in the annotated/ directory.
+- Download the annotated data to be used for training and evaluation.

 - Run the following command to start training the model:
 ```